 Rules about bankruptcy processes, timescales and procedures vary across the UK, but in England, the process starts with the court issuing a bankruptcy order against the debtor.
 This happens when the debtor themselves applies to the court to be made bankrupt, or when the people who are owed money apply to court.
 Bankruptcy proceedings can be started with debts as low as £5000.

 Once the court has decided that someone is bankrupt, their name is listed on the Individual Insolvency Register, or the bankruptcy register.
 There is a long list of rules and restrictions which have to be followed, and the debtor has to make sure that these are followed.

-Any assets will be used to pay off the debts, and this is where things get complicated if you are going through a divorce and someone else is expecting a share of the assets.
+Any assets, including your share of any family business, will be used to pay off the debts, and this is where things get complicated if you are going through a divorce and someone else is expecting a share of the assets.

 Normally, people are taken off the bankruptcy register (known as being discharged) after a period of 12 months.